ramapriyan912001/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AWE` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Edit a person**

+**MSS**

+1. User requests to list persons
+2. AWE shows a list of persons
+3. User requests to edit a specific person in the list
+4. User enters edited information
+5. AWE edits the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AWE shows an error message.

+      Use case resumes at step 2.

+* 4a.
+The given information has an invalid format.

+    * 4a1.
+AWE shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a person**

+**MSS**

+1. User requests to list persons
+2. AWE shows a list of persons
+3. User requests to delete a specific person in the list
+4. AWE deletes the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AWE shows an error message.

+      Use case resumes at step 2.

 **Use case: Create Travel Group**

 **MSS**